lindeloev/mcp/README.md

    x_3  1.64  1.42  1.87   NA   78    1.580
 ```

-(rhat cannot be estimated when the model contains fixed-to-value parameters in `mcp 0.1`.
+(rhat cannot be estimated when the model contains constant coefficients in `mcp 0.1`.
 This will be fixed.)